The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Cited as one of the most innovative RTS games of the past decade, it sees you playing as a mage whose realm has become shattered into tiny floating pieces.

 To reconnect them, you’ll have to restore each territory to its former glory by gathering resources, developing nations, and defending them from invaders.

 While some aspects still don’t quite mesh with the game as a whole, Driftland is a great alternative for anyone left craving more fantasy RTS games.

 Homeworld: Deserts of Kharak

-While many were skeptical of its ‘six degrees of freedom’ novelty at the time of the game’s release, Blackbird has justified its value across consistent updates.
+While many were doubtful of its ‘six degrees of autonomy’ novelty at the time of the game’s release, Blackbird has validated its worth across consistent updates.

-If you’re a fan of the series or simply can’t resist a good deal, we recommend picking it up with the Homeworld Remastered bundle.
+If you’re a enthusiast of the series or simply can’t resist a great deal, we recommend picking it up with the Homeworld Remastered bundle.

 Supreme Commander 2

 Supreme Commander 2 is regarded as a classic that still holds up in 2024 for large-scale RTS battling with big machines.

 However, the game shakes things up with more varied and interesting progression paths that allow you to research and create experimental units on the fly.